BNasmith/PTForsyth/PTFWorkofChrist.md

 when he has passed on there.
 Indifference is an unstable position.
-It changes either upward or downward downward into antagonism, into deadly hate against God, something Satanic ; or upwards it passes into acceptance of God's mercy by faith, and all its blossom and fruit, its joy
+It changes either upward or downward downward into antagonism, into deadly hate against God, something Satanic; or upwards it passes into acceptance of God's mercy by faith, and all its blossom and fruit, its joy